 Raccoons mate in March or April, and give birth about 65 days later.
 The mother stays with the kits in one den until they are old enough to move from den to den.

 In areas with a cold winter, raccoons stay in their dens if it's too cold to forage, but they will not truly hibernate.

 Raccoons like to be near a water source where they can hunt- backyard fishponds are one such water source.
 Contrary to popular myth, raccoons do not "wash" their hands or their food to keep clean.
 Instead, they are feeling their food before they eat it.
 The water makes their nerves more sensitive so they can get precise information about the shape and texture of their food.

 How to Observe Raccoons

-Raccoons typically come out late at night, except in areas where they are frequently fed by people.
+Raccoons typically come out late at night and avoid human activity, except in areas where they are frequently fed by people (such as campgrounds).
 If you wake up in the middle of the night to the sound of a large animal on your fence, it is likely a raccoon.
-If you see a raccoon, stay a reasonable distance away from it and watch quietly.
+If you are lucky enough to see a raccoon, stay a reasonable distance away from it and watch quietly.
 Motion-detecting wildlife cameras are useful for allowing you to monitor raccoons in your yard even if you don't see them in person.